Magnetic field draping around clumpy high-velocity clouds in galactic halo: Comparison of clouds evolved in various environments

 \section{Comparison of clouds evolved in various environments}

 Interesting insights come from comparing details between the models.
-By comparing structural properties of clouds that started from the identical/similar initial condition but evolved in different environments, we can learn about what shapes the clouds' structure throughout their evolution.
-The evolution of the clouds are mainly governed by the following processes, which will hence be the focus our analysis: \begin{enumerate} \item \textit{Ram pressure} pushes gas to the opposite direction of the cloud's motion.
-Given the high relative velocity between the halo and the cloud ($v_{\rm halo} = 200\,\rm km s^{-1}$), all our models are initially in the regime where ram pressure stripping is highly effective.
-In particular, clump clouds in our models span a range of densities, therefore, unlike a uniform density cloud in which the ram pressure simply results in overall deceleration of the cloud, the ram pressure can actually strip gas.
-As a result, the entire cloud system, as well as individual clumps composing the clouds, develop a head-tail structure.
-Detailed analysis and discussions are presented below in Section \ref{sec:fiducial_cloud}.
+By comparing the structural properties of clouds that started from identical/similar initial conditions but evolved in different environments, we can learn about what shapes the clouds' density structure throughout their evolution.
+The evolution of the clouds is mainly governed by the following processes, which will hence be the focus of our interpretation of the results. \begin{enumerate} \item \textit{Ram pressure} pushes gas towards the opposite direction of the cloud's motion.
+Given the high relative velocity between the halo gas and the cloud ($v_{\rm halo} = 200\,\rm km s^{-1}$), all our models are initially in the regime where ram pressure stripping is highly effective.
+While ram pressure simply slows down the overall cloud motion in the case of uniform-density clouds, it can actually remove low-density gas from clumpy clouds in our models since gas in clumpy clouds spans a range of densities as shown in the bottom panel of Fig. \ref{fig:init_hist}.
+Further analysis and discussions are presented below in Section \ref{sec:fiducial_cloud}.

 \item \textit{Kelvin-Helmholtz and Rayleigh-Taylor instabilities} develop across the cloud-halo interface, leading to erosion of clouds from their edges.
 Such instabilities grow differently with and without the presence of magnetic fields, as magnetic tension provides extra stability to the mixing surface (\citealt{Chandrasekhar_1961}).
-This topic will be discussed in Section \ref{sec:mhd_vs_hd} where we perform thorough comparison between the MC model and the HC model.
+This topic will be discussed in Section \ref{sec:mhd_vs_hd} where we perform a thorough comparison between the MC model and the HC model.